 I was in awe.
 The exquisite color completely had me.
 I fell in love with the somewhat tie-dyed design made of the brightest pink I had ever seen.
 Yes, I was buying purely on beauty.
 I took a paper bag and filled it with different sizes and shapes.
 I had no idea what to expect when I got home.

 Tenderly I took one of the radishes out of the crumpled bag, scrubbed the just picked dirt off, and took a big bite.
 The spicy juices started to run down the corner of my mouth, and I was hooked.
-It was like my first kiss; wet, unknown and a little bit spicy.
-I continued to slice a couple more, then I laid them on a plate and buttered a piece of still warm baguette.
-I put a couple vibrate slices onto the creamy butter and sprinkled Maldon salt over the top.
+It was like my first kiss; wet, unknown, and a little bit spicy.
+I continued to slice a couple more, then I laid them on a plate and buttered a piece of still-warm baguette.
+I put a couple of vibrate slices onto the creamy butter and sprinkled Maldon salt over the top.
 It was perfect.

 * serves two

 3 small-medium sized watermelon radishes

 drizzle good quality olive oil

 1 Meyer Lemon

 Using a mandoline, thinly slice the fennel and radishes.

 Scatter onto a plate.